KaarelKurik/conditional-plasticity/main.typ

   By #cite(<cascales:2016>, supplement: [Lemma 2.5]), the facts just stated about $lip$, along with the fact that $lip$ is $1$‑Lipschitz, are sufficient for $lip$ to be an isometry of $B_Z$.
 ]

+#heading(numbering: none, "Acknowledgements")

+This work was supported by the Estonian Research Council grants PRG1901.
+The author thanks #box[Rainis Haller] and #box[Nikita Leo] for their comments and support.

 #bibliography("refs.yml")